What Is Bad Data? 5 Things You Need to Know

 The first important thing to realize is ‘don’t pretend your bad data isn’t there’.
 Instead, if you design bad data into your data architecture from the outset, you can avoid problems later on.
 And it’s not all bad news.
 Bad data can actually be a good thing in some situations - if you learn to treat it as an indicator of problematic areas in your business, and a driver for improvement.

-In short, bad data is an inaccurate set of information, including missing data, wrong information, inappropriate data, non-conforming data, duplicate data and poor entries (misspells, typos, variations in spellings, format etc).
+Bad data is an inaccurate set of information, including missing data, wrong information, inappropriate data, non-conforming data, duplicate data and poor entries (misspells, typos, variations in spellings, format etc).

 There’s many reasons data can be rejected going through a process.
 From a typo or a missing reference during input validation, to a violation of business logic at some point along the pipeline, all the way through to an issue with pushing data to its target - any of these reasons and more can cause records to be rejected.